-- When a face is detected, the AF point < > will appear over the face to be focused on.

-- If multiple faces are detected, <<○>

-will be displayed.
-Use the <<->>

-keys to move the <<->> frame over

-the face you want to focus on.
+- When a face is detected, the AF point <C> will appear over the face to be focused on. - If multiple faces are detected, < ○> will be displayed.
+Use the <◄><>> keys to move the <<>> frame over the face you want to focus on.

-- If no faces can be detected, or if you tap on the LCD monitor but do not select any face or subject, the camera will switch to [FlexiZone - Multi] with automatic selection (p.128).
+- You can also tap on the LCD monitor screen to select the face or subject.
+If the subject is not a face, < subject.
+If the subject is not a face, subject is not a face, - If no faces can be detected, or if you tap on the LCD monitor but do not select any face or subject, the camera will switch to [FlexiZone -Multi] with automatic selection (p.138).

-- Press the shutter button halfway to focus - When focus is achieved, the AF point will turn green and the beeper will sound. - If focus is not achieved, the AF point will turn orange.
+- Press the shutter button halfway to focus. - When focus is achieved, the AF point will turn green and the beeper will sound. - If focus is not achieved, the AF point will turn orange.

-Check the focus and exposure, then press the shutter button completely to take the picture (p.124).
+• Check the focus and exposure, then press the shutter button completely to take the picture (p.132).